Wilson Rd Link Bridge

 There will be some noise and vibrations during construction, especially at the beginning of the project while we are doing the piling work, but all the work will be done during daylight hours to help minimise disruption.

-The path, through to Edinburgh Street, will feature a kōwhaiwhai pattern depicting the mangōpare (hammerhead shark) - a symbol of strength and determination.
-The design, gifted by Te Whānau a Tauwhao, was selected from the wharenui at Otawhiwhi Marare, and will be sand-blasted into the concrete path - acknowledging mana whenua and their connection to the area.
+We've finished sandblasting the new path through to Edinburgh Street, and the kōwhaiwhai design is looking incredible.
+The pattern depicts the mangōpare (hammerhead shark) - a symbol of strength and determination - which was gifted by Te Whānau a Tauwhao.
+Selected from the wharenui at Otawhiwhi Marare, it acknowledges mana whenua and their connection to the area.